linocks/sudoku_doc/README.md

 undo user moves, clear (reset) the game, save to, and load from file.

 ## How it was implemented:
-To complete the text based UI, three methods were added to the sudoku.java class:
+To complete the text based UI, seven methods were added to the sudoku.java class:
 1. saveGameToFile
 2. loadGameFromFile
 3. undo